 - A few women also reported managing their salt and oil intake by taking their food portion out of the cooking pot before adding salt or oil for the rest of the family.

 - International Diabetes Federation.
-The IDF Diabetes Atlas, 7th Edition, 2015, Pakistan Country Report
+(2015) The IDF Diabetes Atlas.
+7th ed.
+Brussels, IDF

 With thanks to: World Health Organization Pakistan, Association for Social Development, Pakistan and COMDIS-HSD.